 Sometimes we make unexpected discoveries.

-This happened to me at the St. Mihiel American Cemetery in Thiaucourt France when Norm and I went there to pay our respects to the World War I heroes who are buried there.
-Ambivalence washes over me when standing among such greatness: sadness, pride, and humility.
+This happened to me at the St. Mihiel American Cemetery in Thiaucourt, France when Norm and I went there to pay our respects to the World War I heroes who are buried there.
+Ambivalence washes over me when standing among such greatness: sorrow, pride, and humility.

 I learned of the heroism hidden behind the gilded cross of 2ndLt.
 John Hunter Wickersham, Medal of Honor recipient.